-A spate of recent payment defaults and bankruptcies have crippled the average mutual fund investor’s confidence when it comes to investing in debt instruments.
-Investors do factor in risk and volatility in some debt mutual funds but almost never in liquid funds, low duration and ultra short term mutual funds.
-In this post, we shall examine the different types of debt instruments, which works best in what situation, risk in debt instruments, taxation in debt funds and the debt mutual funds you can seek to purchase.
+A spate of recent payment defaults and bankruptcies have taken its toll.
+The average mutual fund investor’s confidence when it comes to investing in debt instruments is crippled.
+In this post, we examine the different types of debt instruments and what works best in what situations.
+We also understand the risk in debt instruments, taxation and some debt mutual funds you can invest in.

 What are Debt Mutual Funds?

-Debt mutual funds are those types of mutual fund schemes that invest in fixed income instruments like government bonds, corporate bonds, debentures, money market instruments etc. The primary objective of debt funds is to protect your capital with adequate appreciation in capital and is ideal for risk-averse investors who aim for regular income.
-Debt instruments are also preferred by corporate institutions, insurance and pension companies for their low cost structure, high liquidity, reasonable safety and stable returns.
+Debt instruments are ideal for risk-averse investors who aim for regular income.
+They are also preferred by corporates, insurance and pension companies for their low cost structure, high liquidity, reasonable safety and stable returns.

 The Indian mutual fund industry has seen excellent offtake of debt funds with the AUM crossing well over ₹13,00,000 crores

 Debt mutual funds offer many advantages which include –

 - Meeting short-term goals.
 This can be goals like paying a child’s school fees or having an emergency fund or a goal ranging from 1 month to 3 years

 - Liquidity.
 Debt funds allow investors to withdraw or redeem from their corpus with no lock-in.